ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The system failed to initialize a mutex.

-**Action:** Check the call stack from the trace log and contact Altibase's Support Center (http://support.altibase.com/en/).
+**Action:** Check the call stack from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x400E6 ( 262374) mmERR_FATAL_LATCH_INIT Unable to initialize a latch.**

 **Cause:** The system failed to initialize a latch.

-**Action:** Check the call stack from the trace log and contact Altibase's Support Center (http://support.altibase.com/en/).
+**Action:** Check the call stack from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 ### ABORT